-Every insurer must ensure the best of grievance redressal mechanism in place for providing excellence in customer service which in turn is the most important tool for business growth.
+Every insurer must ensure a grievance redressal mechanism is in place for providing excellent customer service which in turn is the most important tool for business growth.

 Grievance redressal is based on the following principles

 Complaints raised by customers are dealt with an open mind, with courtesy

 Customers are informed through policy document of avenues of escalation process of their complaints and grievances within the organization

 To treat all complaints efficiently and fairly as they can damage the company’s reputation and business if not handled properly.

 IRDAI has through various regulations mandated the following requirements to be complied with by all insurers

 Policy holder can lodge a complaint in any of the manner as listed below

 If one are unhappy with the insurance company procedures or claim settlement, one can

 The insurance company should deal with all complaint within 15 days.